 You will want to hear this episode if you are interested in...

-This week on the tipping point: URGENCY in financial planning
+This week on the tipping point: Pressing financial issues people are facing

 This week’s hidden facts of finance